JSpeert/CSCI5481-FinalProject/README.md

-# Lecture 13: Selection and Manipulation
+# Lecture 13: Bimanual Interaction

 Detailed explanation of this code can be found in the lecture video [LINK TO BE ADDED].

 ## Topics

-1. Conceptual background
+1. Review of code from Lecture 12
 2. Bimanual position manipulation
 3. Bimanual rotation manipulation
 4. Bimanual scale manipulation